MeteorTheLizard/MMM_M9k_Remastered/README.md

 **Can I use this to get all the Materials, Models and Sounds for other Servers? ..
 Yes!**

+**This Addon is being maintained and updated constantly.
+Reported bugs WILL be fixed, so if you find one, please report it!**

 **Most noticeable changes:**

 Dynamic weapon accuracy (Similar to how weapons behave in CS:S or CS:GO)